contentbox-modules/slatwall-contentbox/README.md

 Installation
 ------------

+Easy Installation from Forgbox.
+Just go to your modules panel in your ContentBox admin and install from there.

+or

 Drop into you ContentBox modules folder localed at %root%/modules/contentbox/modules directory.
 The directory should be named slatwall-contentbox.

-Coming soon...Easy Installation from Forgbox.

 Notes
 ------------